Table of Contents Hide

 2. RecPro RV Tankless Water Heater

 - No more waiting for the water tank to warm up or running out of warm water halfway through your shower.
 With this...

 - There is a forced exhaust structure that keeps the air safe and clean while and after entering the combustion chamber....

-No more waiting for the water tank to warm up or running out of warm water halfway through your shower.
+There’s no more waiting for the water tank to warm up with this RV on demand water heater.
 Just turn on the faucet for a steady stream of hot water.

-A forced exhaust structure that keeps the air safe and clean and a dust net keeps out dirt.
-It’s a compact unit, just 15 in tall, 15 in wide, and 14.3 in deep.
+This tankless water heater for your camper has a forced exhaust structure that keeps the air safe and clean.
+It even has a dust net that keeps out dirt.
+It’s a compact unit, just 15″ tall by 15″ wide, and 14.3″ deep.

 - Regulates the burner to maintain the set hot water temperature.Freeze protection - designed for winter Use